chef/chef-workstation/www/content/workstation/ctl_chef.md

 `-P`, `--policy`

 :   Create a Policyfile in the cookbook instead of a Berksfile.
-Default
-    value: disabled.
+    Default: enabled.

 `-h`, `--help`